-By signing this form I am making a commitment as a parent to the Two Way Dual Language Immersion Program:
+By signing this form, I am making a commitment as a parent to the Two Way Dual Language Immersion Program:

-- 1. I attended the Parent Information Meeting, received an orientation to Two-Way & Dual Language Education programs and will attend the Kindergarten Orientation meeting. - 2.
-I understand that the Two-Way & Dual Language program is an Advanced Learning Experience. - 3.
-I understand that the success of this program is dependent upon continuous enrollment through eighth grade. - 4.
-I understand this Dual Language Immersion 90/10 Model: - 90% of instruction is divided in Spanish in kindergarten- first grade and the percentages of time in the Spanish decreases as English increases over the 2-8th grades. - Kindergarten through second grade students work with their primary teacher to learn and speak Spanish only and work with the partner teacher for English instruction. - English literacy (reading & writing) instruction begins as part of the Academic English Language time in Kinder and increases over the grade levels. - By fifth grade 50% of instruction is provided in English and 50% of instruction in Spanish. - 5.
-The teachers and staff of the Two-Way Dual Language Immersion Program are committed to supporting your child in: - Mastery of grade level academic content. - The ability to understand, speak, read and write both English and Spanish at grade level by the end of fifth grade. - The development of positive cross-cultural attitudes.
+- 1. I attended the Parent Information Meeting, and have received an orientation to Two-Way & Dual Language Education program. - 2.
+I understand that the Two-Way & Dual Language program is an Advanced Learning Experience. - I understand that the success of this program is dependent upon continuous enrollment through eighth 3 grade. - I understand that in this Dual Language Immersion 90/10 Model: 4. - 90% of instruction is divided in Spanish in kindergarten- first grade and the percentages of ٠ time in the Spanish decreases as English increases over the 2-8th grades. - Kindergarten through second grade students work with their primary teacher to learn and speak Spanish only and work with the partner teacher for English instruction. - English literacy (reading & writing) instruction begins as part of the Academic English Language time in Kinder and increases over the grade levels. - By fifth grade 50% of instruction is provided in English and 50% of instruction in Spanish. • - 5.
+The teachers and staff of the Two-Way Dual Language Immersion Program are committed to supporting your child in: - Mastery of grade level academic content. - The ability to understand, speak, read and write both English and Spanish at grade level by the end of eighth grade. - The development of positive cross-cultural attitudes.